 Hair and Makeup

-The bride’s makeup should be done first, while the hair stylist begins with the first bridesmaid’s hair.
-Within the first hour or so, the bride’s makeup should be done and hair should be getting started, while three bridesmaids’ hair should be done and the first bridesmaid should be starting her makeup.
+The bride’s makeup should be done first, while the hairstylist begins with the first bridesmaid’s hair.
+Within the first hour or so, the bride’s makeup should be done and her hair should be getting started, while three bridesmaids’ hair should be done and the first bridesmaid should be starting her makeup.

 Plan for the Photographer

 Book the photographer to arrive mid-hair and makeup.
 Candid shots of the brides and bridesmaids getting dressed and ready for the ceremony are priceless.
-This also gives the photographer time to take photos of the wedding dress on a hanger, accessories and other behind-the-scenes shots you want them to take.
+This also gives the photographer time to take photos of the wedding dress on a hanger, accessories, and other behind-the-scenes shots you want them to take.
+Make sure that you ask him to create the best wedding photobook of this significant moment of your life.

 Advice for Larger Parties